archlinux/aur/README.md

 ### Parameters

 1. -r | --rows : It specifies how many rows of *trips* you want to print.
 Pick a suitable number for yourself, depending upon your screen size and resolution.
-Default is 20 units.

 2. -w | --width : It specifies the width of the *trips*.
 Pick a suitable number for yourself, depending upon your screen size and resolution.
-Default is 100 units.

 3. -o | --widthOffset : It specifies the offset of the *trips* (from where the trips start from).
 Pick a suitable number for yourself, depending upon your screen size and resolution.
 Default is 0 units.